Maryland Wine Month

 Antietam Highlands Wine Trail

-Meander through the mountains of Western Maryland and the heart of the Civil War while visiting eight stand-out vineyards.
-Don’t miss Cool Ridge Vineyards, winner of the 2017 Governor’s Cup, and Willow Oaks, where organic fruits become unique artisanal ciders.
+Meander through the mountains of Western Maryland and the heart of the Civil War while visiting nine stand-out vineyards.
+Don’t miss Cool Ridge Vineyards, winner of the 2017 Governor’s Cup.
+Visit Willow Oaks, where organic fruits become unique artisanal ciders and their awards include the 2018 Governor's Cup Silver Medal winner in "Pairing."

 Capital Wine Trail

-Caper down the Capital Trail to visit five premier wineries, including Great Shoals Winery, Olney Winery, Rocklands Farm, The Urban Winery and the scenic, award-winning Sugarloaf Mountain Vineyard, located at the base of its namesake mountain.
+Caper down the Capital Trail to visit five premier wineries, including Olney Winery, Rocklands Farm, The Urban Winery and the scenic, award-winning Sugarloaf Mountain Vineyard, located at the base of its namesake mountain.
 Experience the beauty, the magic, and the flavor of the Capital Wine Trail.

 Carroll Wine Trail